WillShirley1208/will/source/_posts/words fragment.md

 ### 技术碎片

 - compare two things at different points, this not only makes them easy to compare but also makes it easy to remember differences.

+- **WET**(Write everything twice) is a reminder for programmers to strive for excellence in writing readable, well-documented, and maintainable code that benefits both themselves and their colleagues.